-On average, states have adopted 42% (or approximately three of seven) of the policies actions within this component.
+On average, states have adopted 42% (or just over three of eight) of the policies actions within this component.

 Signs of progress: 45 states have a formal definition of work-based learning, and 31 states have a formal definition of youth apprenticeship, signaling states' desire to establish clear priorities and structures for these areas.